zio/zio/docs/datatypes/contextual/zlayer.md

 val effect = app.provideEnvironment(ZEnvironment(loggingImpl))
 ```

-Most of the time, we don't use `ZIO#provideEnvironment` directly to provide our services, instead; we use `ZLayer` to construct the dependency graph of our application, then we use methods like `ZIO#provide`, `ZIO#provideSome` and `ZIO#provideCustom` to propagate dependencies into the environment of our ZIO effect.
+Most of the time, we don't use `ZIO#provideEnvironment` directly to provide our services; instead, we use `ZLayer` to construct the dependency graph of our application, then we use methods like `ZIO#provide`, `ZIO#provideSome` and `ZIO#provideCustom` to propagate dependencies into the environment of our ZIO effect.

 #### Using `ZIO#provide` Method

 Unlike the `ZIO#provideEnvironment` which takes a `ZEnvironment[R]`, the `ZIO#provide` takes a `ZLayer` to the ZIO effect and translates it to another level.

-Assume we have written this piece of program that requires Clock and Console services:
+Assume we have written this piece of program that requires `Clock` and `Console` services:

 ```scala mdoc:silent:nest
 import zio.Clock._